GoogleCloudPlatform/community/tutorials/metrics-export-with-mql/index.md

         LIMIT 10
         "

-    If you have the metric data in Cloud Monitoring, they should be exported, and you will have some query results.
+    If you have metrics data in Cloud Monitoring, they should be exported, and you will receive some query results.

     Here is an example if you export the metric `compute.googleapis.com/instance/cpu/utilization`: